janwilmake/xymake/README.md

 # BACKLOG

-- Attach oauth an a way such that it's freemium (ip-ratelimit) and keeps usage and balance of the user (sponsorflare style, but with X)
+Attach oauth an a way such that it's freemium (super low per-hour ip-ratelimit, still low per-hour x-authed ratelimit) and keeps usage and balance of the user (sponsorflare style, but with X)

+Create a search monitor for @grok (socialdata.tools) so I can track when people inquire the LLM.

 # X URL Structure Coverage